How to do a compliance check: liaison and feedback

 You need to review your check regularly to ensure that you have the right technical support to address the risks identified and complete your check.

 For example, you may need specialist valuation advice at an early stage in your check.
 Getting the right technical and specialist support at an early stage will help you avoid delay and will help to reduce the burden on the customer.
+The ‘Business Area’ tab on the Intranet Home page directs you to current contact details for specialist teams across the business.

 If it is clear that the person will have difficulty in paying tax/duty as a result of your check then you should contact Debt Management to alert them to potential collection difficulties.